 Outside of school she spends her time mountain biking and skiing with her family all around Central Oregon.
 Elizabeth loves sharing her passion for reading and literature with students and helping them discover the magical world of fiction.

-Señora Yenny Aliaga graduated with a degree in Primary Education, and also completed studies of a Masters in Education degree.
-She has extensive professional experience in the field of education, she has been Directorate of Educational Institutions, and teacher trainer of the Ministry of Education of Peru.
-She is happy to be a part of the BIS work family, working as a teacher assistant.
+Señora Yenny graduated with a degree in primary education, with completed studies of masters in education.
+She has extensive professional experience in the field of education, Directorate of Educational Institutions, and teacher trainer of the Ministry of Education of Peru.
+She is happy to be a part of the Bend International School family, working as a teacher assistant.
 Her main objective is to facilitate a positive environment that facilitates the learning of all students.
-She is a responsible, patient, positive professional, with great teaching, and punctual and committed to BIS.
-And she is certainly fluent in Spanish!
+She is a responsible, patient, positive professional, with great teaching skills.